ADAC classification criteria

 Not all criteria are equally important to campers.
 That´s why the different campsite characteristics weigh differently on the ADAC Classification.

-The rating of the sanitary facilities has the biggest influence on the ADAC classification with 39%.
-Both the quantity and the quality of the sanitary facilities play a significant role here.
+The rating of the sanitary facilities has the greatest influence on the ADAC classification, accounting for 39%.
+Both the quantity and quality of the sanitary facilities play an important role.

-Qualitatively, the architecture and design of the buildings, maintenance and cleanliness are assessed.
-Buildings with high relevance for tourist camping guests also have a greater influence than sanitary facilities that are partly or mainly used by permanent campers.
-In relation to the number of guests at full occupancy of the campsite, the following sanitary objects pay quantitatively on the ADAC classification:
+In terms of quality, the architecture and design of the buildings, maintenance and cleanliness are assessed.
+Buildings with a high relevance for tourist campers also have a greater influence than sanitary facilities that are partly or mainly used by permanent campers.
+In relation to the number of guests at full occupancy of the campsite, the following sanitary facilities pay off quantitatively in the ADAC classification:

 • toilets